apache/tvm/docs/dev/debugger.rst

-The outputs are dumped to a temporary folder in ``/tmp`` folder or the folder specified while creating the runtime.
+The outputs are dumped to a temporary folder in ``/tmp`` folder or the folder specified while creating the runtime. iters_num is number of runs for measurement of average performance time for each op. repeat is number of iterations group.
+As a result, the number of outputs (see below) will be equal to repeat

 ***************************************
 Sample Output